← Back to lessons

 https://my-site-abc.pages.dev

-Open it.
+Open it in your browser.
 Your website is on the internet.
 Anyone with that URL can see it.
 Send it to a friend.
 Post it on social media.
 It is real, it is live, and you built it.

 03